 The three primary criteria for admission to the Stanford MBA Program are intellectual vitality, demonstrated leadership potential, and personal qualities and contributions.

-I think (I hope!) you are fairly clear on what we mean by intellectual vitality and demonstrated leadership potential.
+When we say intellectual vitality or demonstrated leadership potential, I think (I hope!) you are fairly clear on what we mean.

 But personal qualities and contributions?
 What do we mean by that?
 Broadly, we mean that your individual perspectives and interests make a difference in the Stanford GSB community.

-Thus, it is important that your personal thoughts, individual voice, and unique style remain intact throughout your application.
+Thus, it is important that your individual thoughts, voice, and style remain intact throughout your application.

 We live in a world that often emphasizes conformity.
-However, the Stanford GSB community thrives only with diverse viewpoints.
+The Stanford GSB community, however, thrives only with diverse viewpoints.
 The word diversity may conjure up dramatically different reactions depending on who you are, where you live, and what you believe.

 What We Mean by Diversity at Stanford: “Breadth of Perspective”